 - Seek innovative and creative solutions to address education needs in the community

-The Foundation has chosen six best-in-class nonprofits to receive this year’s gifts.
-These one-time gifts range from $200,000 to $250,000 and are awarded to:
+The Foundation chose six best practice nonprofits for the inaugural class.
+These one-time gifts range from $200,000 to $250,000 and were awarded to:

 BUILD Greater Boston